fablabbcn/smartcitizen-iscape-docs/docs/Components/Urban Sensor Board/Noise Sensor.md

 Inside the Noise Sensor
 =======================

+## Source files

+<a class="github-button" data-size="large" href="https://github.com/fablabbcn/smartcitizen-kit-20/archive/master.zip" data-icon="octicon-cloud-download" aria-label="Download from GitHub">Download</a>

+<a class="github-button" data-size="large" href="https://github.com/fablabbcn/smartcitizen-kit-20" aria-label="Check the source code">Check the source code</a>

 ## Basic Concepts and theory

 ### Basics of MEMs I2S Microphone
-The new Smart Citizen Kit 2.0 comes with a digital **MEMs I2S microphone**.
+The new Urban Sensor Board SCK 2.0 comes with a digital **MEMs I2S microphone**.
 There is a wide range of possibilities in the market, and our pick was the INVENSENSE (now TDK) [ICS43432](https://www.invensense.com/products/digital/ics-43432/): a tiny digital MEMs microphone with I2S output.
 There is an extensive documentation at TDK's website coming from the former and we would recommend to review the nicely put documents for those interested in the topic.

 <div style="text-align:center">
 <img src ="https://i.imgur.com/ZbkN4aj.png" alt="Invensense ICS43432" class="cover"/>